-For a detailed list of significant statutory changes made to the PIT, please see the New York State Executive Budget-Economic and Revenue Outlook.
+For a list of significant statutory changes made to the PIT, please see the New York State Executive Budget-Economic and Revenue Outlook.

 As indicated in the "Background" section, State PIT law has been subjected to many changes over its history.
-The following graph shows actual and estimated PIT receipts for fiscal years 2003 to

-2018 and the law changes that occurred during that period, thus indicating when PIT receipts were first affected.
+The following graph shows actual and estimated PIT receipts for fiscal years 2004 to 2019 and the law changes that occurred during that period, thus indicating when PIT receipts were first affected.
 Note that the receipts are not adjusted for inflation.

-- A. FY 2003: Reflects the following changes increased the State EITC to 27.5 percent of the Federal credit; provided phase two of the three year reduction of the marriage penalty; and phase two of the four year phase-in of the tuition deduction/credit. - B. FY 2004: Reflects the following changes implemented a three year temporary surcharge on high-income taxpayers, adopted in 2003, with the second-highest rate falling from 7.5 percent in 2003 to 7.375 percent in 2004 and to 7.25 percent in 2005 and a top rate of 7.7 percent in all three years; increased the State EITC to 30 percent of the Federal credit; provided phase three of a three year reduction of the marriage penalty; and of the third phase of a four year phase-in of the tuition deduction/credit. - C. FY 2005: Reflects the following changes continued application of the 3 year temporary surcharge; increased the long-term care insurance credit from 10 to 20 percent; and included the gain from the sale of cooperative housing as NY-source income for nonresidents. - D. FY 2006: Reflects the following changes continued application of the 3 year temporary surcharge (expired on 1/1/06) and provided a new credit for individual payers of the nursing home assessment.
+- A. FY 2004: Reflects the following changes implemented a three year temporary surcharge on high-income taxpayers, adopted in 2003, with the second-highest rate falling from 7.5 percent in 2003 to 7.375 percent in 2004 and to 7.25 percent in 2005 and a top rate of 7.7 percent in all three years; increased the State EITC to 30 percent of the Federal credit; provided phase three of a three year reduction of the marriage penalty; and of the third phase of a four year phase-in of the tuition deduction/credit. - B. FY 2005: Reflects the following changes continued application of the three-year temporary surcharge; increased the long-term care insurance credit from 10 to 20 percent; and included the gain from the sale of cooperative housing as NY-source income for nonresidents. - C. FY 2006: Reflects the following changes continued application of the three-year temporary surcharge (expired on 1/1/06) and provided a new credit for individual payers of the nursing home assessment. - D. FY 2007: Reflects the following changes expiration of the temporary personal income tax surcharge reducing the highest tax rate back to 6.85 percent, and provided the new Empire State Child Credit. - E. FY 2008: Reflects the following changes eliminated the marriage penalty in the standard deduction; created a new earned income credit for noncustodial parents; expanded the farmers' school tax, film and commercial production credits; and provided new credits for replacing home heating systems and using bio-heat fuel.